Lyapunov exponents of the Hodge bundle over strata of quadratic differentials with large number of poles: Introduction.

 \section{Introduction.}

-Lyapunov exponents for translation surfaces have been introduced two decades ago by Zorich in \cite{zo1} and \cite{zo2} as a dynamical invariants which describe how associated leaves \textit{wind around the surface}.
-On any translation surface we can introduce a translation flow which generalizes the linear flow on a flat torus (see \cite{zo3} for a very nice introduction to the subject).
-This flow has a most simple local dynamic, it is a parabolic system.
-Nonetheless the homology of the translation flow presents a nice asymptotic regularity and its deviation to the asymptotic cycle is described by Lyapunov exponents of the Hodge bundle over some $\SL_2(\R)$ invariant subspace in the moduli space of curves.
+Lyapunov exponents of translation surfaces were introduced two decades ago by Zorich in \cite{zo1} and \cite{zo2} as dynamical invariants which describe how associated leaves \textit{wind around the surface}.
+On any translation surface we can introduce a translation flow which generalizes the linear flow on a flat torus (see \cite{zo3} for an introduction to the subject).
+This flow has a very simple local dynamic --- it is a parabolic system.
+Nonetheless the homology of the translation flow presents a rich asymptotic behaviour and its deviation from the asymptotic cycle is described by Lyapunov exponents of the Hodge bundle over a $\SL_2(\R)$ invariant subspace in the moduli space of curves.

-Even if a numerical approximation of these exponents is accessible \cite{flatsurf}, there is a priori no hope for an explicit formula to compute them.
-Yet a breakthrough of Eskin, Kontsevich and Zorich showed an astonishing formula binding the sum of the Lyapunov exponents to the Siegel-Veech constant of the invariant locus \cite{EKZ}, following-up an insightful observation of \cite{K} that this sum is related to the degree of a Hodge subbundle, the formula was shown latter on in \cite{Forni}.
-This was the starting point to evaluate Lyapunov exponents in certain particularly symmetric cases, for example for square-tiled cyclic covers \cite{FMZ}, \cite{EKZ2} and triangle groups \cite{BouwMoeller}, and compute explicitly diffusion rate of wind-tree models \cite{DHL}, \cite{DZ}.
+Even if a numerical approximation of these exponents is accessible \cite{flatsurf}, there is \textit{a priori} no hope for an explicit formula to compute them.
+Yet a breakthrough of Eskin, Kontsevich and Zorich showed an astonishing formula binding the sum of the Lyapunov exponents to the Siegel-Veech constant of the invariant locus \cite{EKZ}.
+This theorem followed an insightful observation of \cite{K} that this sum is related to the degree of a Hodge subbundle, which was proven later in \cite{Forni}.
+This was a starting point to evaluate Lyapunov exponents in certain particularly symmetric cases, for example for square-tiled cyclic covers \cite{FMZ}, \cite{EKZ2} and triangle groups \cite{BouwMoeller}; and to compute explicitly diffusion rate of wind-tree models \cite{DHL}, \cite{DZ}.